Podcasts can be a multi-tasker’s dream.

 Any time you mention a book, movie, or specific website, it’s important to include a link in your podcast show notes so listeners can access it later.
 If you want to add any extra context as to why you mentioned each resource, feel free to add it in.

 When recording your podcast episode, there will be so many notable quotes from the interview.
-When you listen to the final episode, write down the most quotable things both you and the interviewee say.
+When you listen to the final episode, write down the most quotable things both you and the interviewee said.
 These make for easy sharing on social media.

 You now have a general workflow for what to include in your podcast show notes.
 Now we can start talking about how to get the most out of your podcast show notes.
 As you know, show notes take time to put together so these tips will help you conserve energy in the process.